 “Instruction” means any duly authorised instruction given by an Authorised User on behalf of the Client to Barclays in relation to an e-Service.

-“Liability Amount” means (a) in connection with any liability incurred by Barclays, the amount specified as such in the Special Terms applying to the e-Service in relation to which such liability has arisen, or, in the absence of any such specification, an amount equal to the sum of the e-Service Fees for that e-Service paid by the Client in the twelve months preceding the date when the liability arose, and (b) in connection with any liability incurred by Barclays Capital Services, the amount specified as such by Barclays Capital Services at the time of providing the Equipment, Software, Materials or Information in relation to which such liability has arisen, or, in the absence of any such specification, an amount equal to the sum of the Licence Fees for the relevant Equipment, Software, Materials or Information paid by the Client in the twelve months preceding the date when the liability arose.

 “Licence Fees” means the fees and expenses (as amended by Barclays Capital Services from time to time in accordance with these Terms), if any, charged by Barclays Capital Services for or in connection with the licensing to the Client of Equipment, Software, Materials or Information (including, where relevant, any fees charged by a third party in relation to the supply of Equipment, Software, Materials or Information to the Client hereunder), together with any applicable tax or other duty payable in respect of such fees and expenses.

 “Logon Code” means any password, code or electronic security key.